Ringling History, Family Crest & Coats of Arms

 The surname Ringling was first found in Roxburghshire, where the first Chief on record was Robert de Hoppryngil who witnessed a deed by King Alexander III of Scotland in 1250 A.D.
 Forty-six years later, Ellys Obringkel was Bishop of St. Andrews, and rendered homage to King Edward I of England on his brief conquest of Scotland in 1296.
 His seal bore a hunting horn.
 About this time they acquired the Clan territories near Stow and they became close allies of the Black Douglases.

-Important Dates for the Ringling family
+Early History of the Ringling family

 This web page shows only a small excerpt of our Ringling research.
 Another 426 words (30 lines of text) covering the years 1368, 1406, 1200, 1450, 1455, 1455, 1485, 1976, 1631, 1689, 1513, 1568, 1625, 1667, 1628, 1664, 1736, 1580 and 1626 are included under the topic Early Ringling History in all our PDF Extended History products and printed products wherever possible.